Glad you're here.

 Have you been getting stuck in your own head more and more these days?
 Do you ever feel like you're not enough?
 Or maybe too much?
 Are you feeling frustrated with things that feel out of your control, or with how long it is taking to heal from the past?
 I work with people to help them find the solutions and answers to the questions and concerns they bring to therapy.
 I am here to provide my expertise and presence as a guide to help you gain a deeper self-understanding, along with the confidence and tools to make the change you want to see in your life.

-For businesses, non-profits, and healthcare staff, I offer engaging and interactive trainings on Vicarious Trauma that promote professional sustainability.
+I offer engaging and interactive trainings on burnout, self care, vicarious trauma, and compassion fatigue that promote professional sustainability for businesses, non-profits, and healthcare staff.
 I am deeply invested in equipping folks with the tools they need to build resilience and compassion satisfaction in the course of their work.

 About Lexi (she/her)